JustenRickert/justenrickert.github.io/_posts/2017-10-17-incremental-game-clojure.md

 ```clojure
 (:require [reagent.core :as reagent])
 ```
 to your `namespace`.
 Also make sure that your `figwheel` project has an `index.html` resource with a `div` having an id "app".
 Then define a function that uses `hiccup`-style syntax to return an `html` element, render that element with `reagent`, and finally start the loop!
 (I went through this very quickly.
-I'll talk more about `hiccup` and `reagent` and they purpose they serve later.
-It somewhat ties into why atoms are important.)
+I'll talk more about `hiccup` and `reagent` and the purpose they serve later.
+It somewhat ties into why atoms are important.
+Actually, `reagent` has its own important implementation of `atom`.
+I'm not sure exactly why but I assume it's to do virtual DOM diffing.)

 ```clojure
 (defn user-money []